 Dr. Kruger was an adjunct professor at Pacific University College of Optometry, Illinois College of Optometry and University of Houston College of Optometry.

 Dr. Kruger has served as expert witness in court trial on behalf of patients and also as independent evaluator for patients and insurance companies in dispute.
+Treating people who have been injured or have had various brain insults such as strokes and tumors has become an area of emphasis in this practice.

 Dr. Kruger is certified in classical homeopathy.
 Her private optometric practice adds homeopathy to the traditional tools available to optometrists.